 It’s time to clean out the “I Am’s” of our past and create new ones that are more in line with who we are today.

-Just in case the above video doesn’t work, it’s also posted on Oprah’s website here: Joel Osteen “I Am” video.
+In case you want the full 27-minute sermon, it’s posted on Oprah’s website here: Joel Osteen “I Am” video.